 This can take the form of a special PoE injection device, or it could be a network switch with PoE support.
 You’ll notice that such switches usually make this clear, for example the powered output Ethernet ports are clearly labelled:

-The other useful part of a PoE setup can be a PoE splitter, which takes a powered Ethernet cable as ‘input’ and it has two outputs: an unpowered Ethernet cable (for data) and a standard black electric power cable.
-This means that conventional devices which don’t support PoE can still be used within a PoE network, by accepting electric power and Ethernet in the normal way.
+The other useful part of a PoE setup can be a PoE splitter, which takes a powered Ethernet cable as ‘input’ and it has two outputs: an unpowered Ethernet cable (for data) and a standard black electrical power cabling installed.
+This means that conventional devices which don’t support PoE Power can still be used within a PoE network, by accepting electric power and Ethernet in the normal way.

 The inside of an Ethernet cable is made up of eight colored wires.
 Four have a solid color, whilst four are white with colored stripes.
 The solid color wire is twisted/bundled in with the corresponding ‘white with stripes’ wire to form four pair of wire bundles.